John Kennedy, 6th Earl of Cassilis: Support of the Covenanters

 On 19 May Charles replied that he would accept the Scottish acts relating to the National Covenant and Presbyterian doctrine and would adopt anything in the Solemn League and Covenant that benefitted Scotland without injuring England or Ireland; however, he would not overthrow the recent peace agreement between England and Ireland.
 The commission regarded this response as a rejection of their demands and returned to Scotland, landing at Leith on 27 May.

-In February 1650, Cassilis was in attendance at a meeting of the Committee of Estates, whose members were divided into two strongly opposed groups.
+In February 1650, Cassillis was in attendance at a meeting of the Committee of Estates, whose members were divided into two strongly opposed groups.
 One group wanted to send commissioners to treat with Charles at Breda in the Netherlands, his headquarters in exile.
-This group included Argyll, Loudoun, and all the lords present except Cassilis.
+This group included Argyll, Loudoun, and all the lords present except Cassillis.
 But rumours were about that Charles was consolidating an alliance with Irish Catholics, which drove the other faction on the Committee of Estates to double down on the demand that Charles acknowledge the legality of the sitting Scottish Parliament.

-Argyll's group at first prevailed, but in the debate regarding the instructions to be given to the commissioners, Cassilis' opinion prevailed and the group was commissioned "to require of Charles the same absolute surrender which had been required of him at The Hague".
-To provide balance, representatives of both camps were included in the commission, with Cassilis representing the firmer position on behalf of the Covenant.
-Cassilis also served as one of the commissioners of the Kirk who were joining in their secular counterparts on the embassy to Breda.
+Argyll's group at first prevailed, but in the debate regarding the instructions to be given to the commissioners, Cassillis' opinion prevailed and the group was commissioned "to require of Charles the same absolute surrender which had been required of him at The Hague".
+To provide balance, representatives of both camps were included in the commission, with Cassillis representing the firmer position on behalf of the Covenant.
+Cassillis also served as one of the commissioners of the Kirk who were joining in their secular counterparts on the embassy to Breda.

 On 25 March the commissioners met with Charles in the Netherlands and put forward the following demands: